-Bartenders use a technique called floating to create layered drinks and shots.
+Bartenders use a technique called floating to create layered cocktails and shots.
 It is very easy to learn and anyone can do it, all you need is some practice and a few tips to get started.

 The Theory Behind Layered Drinks

 Layered drinks have been popular for over a century.
 It began with a multi-layered dessert drink called the pousse-cafe.
-These could have five or more colorful (and flavorful) liqueurs layered in a glass.
+These could have five or more colorful and flavorful liqueurs layered in a glass.

 Today, we float most often to: